MicrosoftDocs/biztalk-docs/his/core/sbpuinit1.md

 #### Parameters
  *sema4ptr*
  Semaphore, created by Dynamic Access Module (DMOD), cleared by DMOD when a message is available.
-This address is for internal use by [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+This address is for internal use by Host Integration Server.
 The application should not subsequently attempt to reference the address.

  *proctype*
  Type of process: CLIENT–2.